Reisch-experiences/Daniel-Reisch.github.io/index.md

 Fundamentals of GIS: NRS 410

 Emphasis on using a geographic information system (GIS) to create a geographically referenced spatial database, spatial topology, data visualization, computer-assisted map making, and spatial data query and analysis.
-Special emphasis in using ArcMap, ArcGIS, and ArcInfo to create and use geographical databases, shapefiles, metadata, maps, and statistical and geometrical analyses
+Special emphasis in using ArcMap, ArcGIS, and ArcInfo to create and use geographical databases, shapefiles, metadata, maps, and statistical and geometrical analyses.